 NIGERIA is in WEST AFRICA:

-A large nation on the Atlantic coast of West Africa, Nigeria is the most populous nation on the continent.
+A large nation on the Atlantic coast of West Africa, Nigeria is the most populous among the 52 countries of the African continent.
 Nigeria’s main export is oil, along with other natural resources such as rubber, cocoa, palm oil, natural gas, and timber.
-The climate ranges from rainy and tropical along the southern coastal regions, to dry desert in the North.
-Along with over five hundred other dialects, three major languages are spoken by the country’s largest ethnic groups: Yoruba in the Southwest, Ibo in the Southeast, Hausa in the North.
-In addition, the general business language is English, and often ‘Pidgin English’ (aka broken English) for the everyday people.
+The climate ranges from rainy and tropical along the southern coastal regions to dry desert in the North.
+Along with over five hundred other dialects, three major languages are spoken by the country’s largest ethnic groups: Yoruba in the Southwest, Ibo in the Southeast, and Hausa in the North.
+The general business language is English, but often ‘Pidgin English’ (aka broken English) is spoken among everyday people.

 From the many ancient cultures represented in Nigeria comes an abundance of folklore, philosophy, tradition, song, and music.
 The traditional social order of many Nigerian groups is based on respect for age, and important decisions are made through discussion and consensus among elders.
 Hereditary chiefs and other rulers are subject to the scrutiny and restraint provided by groups of counselors who are free to respectfully voice their ideas.

 Music, dance, and role-playing by performers and festival masqueraders also provide outlets for social commentary.
 Traditionally, the techniques of parable, proverb, satire, parody, ironic understatement, and mimicry are employed to minimize unpleasant confrontations while allowing criticism to be politely indirect, hilarious, and yet profoundly understood by all.
 Everyone is part of the performance, and contributes to it with voices, dances, claps, laughter, enthusiasm, and choices of attire.